0foo/study_notes/rhcsa/topics/SELinux/SELinux.md

 * chcon
     * `chcon -v -t <some context>  <somefile>`
     * `chcon -v -t httpd_sys_content_t test_file.html`
-    * write new context to selinux database but does NOT write to the filesystem which is persistent
+    * this will associate a file or other resource with a new type
+    * This is only stored on the file's extended attributes and not in a policy in the selinux database
+    * so upon relabel this file will take the inherited context of it's parent directory
+        * which if it has the context you're looking for this is great
-    * if a file system is re-labeled you will lose the changes
+        * i.e. if you move a file into an http directory such as /var/log/www
-    * easily overwritten
-    * do not use this command

 * semanage
     * ex: `semanage fcontext  -a –t httpd_sys_content_t   “/rhcelab/customwebroot(/.*)?”`
-    * will add the permanant labels(contexts) to the label database for this directory
+    * will add the permanant labels(contexts) to the selinux label database for this directory
-    * need to run restorecon afterwards because semanage just writes the policy and this will write to files
+    * need to run restorecon afterwards because semanage just writes the selinux policy database and this will write to files
         * `restorecon –R –i /rhcelab/customwebroot/`
+    * selinux database is located here: `/etc/selinux/targeted/contexts/files/file_contexts.local` file
-    * Any contexts added through the semanage command are placed in `/etc/selinux/targeted/contexts/files/file_contexts.local` file
+        * Any contexts added through the `semanage fcontext` command are placed here

 * can use `man semanage-fcontext` to see these commands and type /example